rohandesai1/LAHacksDashboard/README.md

 # ***Hackathon Dashboard***
+Developed as part of the application process for joining the Los Altos Hacks organizing team.

 This dashboard integrates a **React JS**, **Firebase** **CSS**, **HTML** frontend, and a **Flask** (Python) backend to create a sleek and intuitive hackathon dashboard.
 The homepage includes numerous animations and provides links to a projects page.
 The projects page showcases a stateful app: the React frontend sends a Fetch POST request to the Flask backend which then scrapes Devpost for hackathon submissions in **real time**, samples a few, and sends back the samples as a response.
 The response is then interpreted and showcased on a new page using React Router.
 The project also includes a React component that acts as a central hub for users to check in, check out, and view the current status of other users.
 The data is stored in a Firebase database and connected to the React app. (**This is not included in the repo because I cannot share my API key**)